Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/frontend/README.md

 **Multi-Tenant SaaS Platform** is a full-stack web application designed to support multiple organizations (tenants) within a single system.
 Each tenant operates in isolation while sharing a common infrastructure.

-This project is intended for **students, junior developers, and evaluators** to understand real-world SaaS architecture using modern technologies.
+This project is intended for **students, junior developers** to understand real-world SaaS architecture using modern technologies.

 ---